jiasquaredfu/Wyss-Institute-LCD-Protein-Design-Guide/README.md

  - <b> Output: </b>

 For additional context on each tool and target applications protein design can tackle, we have overview slides [here](https://hu-my.sharepoint.com/:p:/g/personal/dawningjiaxi_fu_wyss_harvard_edu/EVwylZ5jwstJlKK3unATEh4BOkJ3t_kOPiGjVQT0rVE__A?e=bCCi2G).
 The official Github with documentation for each software used in the pipeline are linked in the header if you want download and adjust the models yourself.

-To keep your work organized and prevent accidental issues with the shared software folder, please make your own folder to store inputs and outputs.

-1. Navigate to the users folder
-<pre> cd /n/data1/hms/wyss/collins/lab/users </pre>

-2. Create a personal directory for each step of the workflow.
-You can duplicate my folder or just cd into it to see a setup structure you can use.

-<pre> cp -r jiajia {your_name} </pre>

 1. [RFDiffusion3 (part of Rosetta Common's Foundry)](https://github.com/RosettaCommons/foundry/blob/production/models/rfd3/README.md) - Backbone Design
 a.
 Load the environment, after which it should say (foundry) instead of (base) in your command line